Softwire/fleming-fund-website/README.md

 * CFGs can be easily created in the Wordpress admin interface, but should be exported as .json files (see Custom Fields -> Tools) and stored in src/fleming-theme/custom-post-types as [field group name].php, and the CPT should then be deleted from the database.

+* To modify a CFG, you can either edit the JSON directly, or import the JSON via Custom Fields -> Tools to modify it through the UI and then export it again to save it to the code base.

 * Both CPTs and CFGs should be loaded via load-custom-post-types-and-acf-fields.php in src/fleming-theme.
 Just add an include and/or load_acf_fields call inside the eponymous function similar to the ones already there.

 * Be careful about underscores and hyphens when naming custom components and files.